 Here are some tips to make the perfect Kadai paneer:

 Use good quality paneer: I’m going to take a moment here to speak about how important the paneer is, to the recipe.
 Using paneer that is fresh, and creamy is one of the essential ways to get this dish spot on.
-While most of us prefer store bought paneer, you can use homemade paneer too.
+You can use homemade paneer too.
 Regardless of the source, the quality of the paneer is what matters.
 Nothing ruins a paneer dish than dry, rubbery paneer.
-This is the star of the dish, so choose your paneer well.

 What is the difference between kadai paneer and shahi paneer?

-It is hard to pick one best paneer dish when there are a variety of paneer recipes in Indian cuisine.
-Here are few of my best paneer recipes that you might like:
+It is hard to pick one best paneer recipe when there are a variety of paneer recipes in Indian cuisine.
+Here are a few of my best paneer recipes that you might like:

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.